 Customer support triage can streamline your team’s workflow

-Looking for more customer service tips and tricks?
+Want more customer service insights, tips, and tricks?
 Check out the PartnerHero blog.